 Who makes Kirkland diapers?

 Kirkland diapers are a Costco brand, but they’re actually made by Kimberly-Clark, who also make Huggies.
-You should be able to find them in all branches of Costco, although buying essentials like diapers and toilet roll has become a bit of a lottery this year.
-Provided the shelves haven’t been cleared, it should be easy to get your hands on some if you’re a Costco member.
+You should be able to find them in all branches of Costco, if you’re a Costco member.

 Costco Diapers Features